hacktivist123/sheddy-xyz/content/posts/2021-01-30-approaching-developer-relations-in-an-open-source-foundation.md

 ### Lessons Learnt

-Establishing a new developer relations program for an open source organization like the Cloud Foundry Foundation, we’ve learnt a few things on the way:
+Establishing a new developer relations program for an open-source organization like the Cloud Foundry Foundation, we’ve learned a few things on the way:

 * **Keep Experimenting** — There’s never one way to do something in developer relations, you have to try out other methods to achieve our goals.
 * Make sure to understand what you’re trying to achieve from the onset, this will help you make the right decisions.
 * **Measure everything you can** — It is important to measure as much as you can because only then can you use the data gotten to make informed decisions.
 * **Developers First**— Whatever you’re trying to do, always make sure that you place yourself in the shoes of the developers that are using your software and make decisions or content based on what would be beneficial to them.
-This is why creating personas that models real developers is important.
+This is why creating personas that model real developers is important.

 ### Conclusion

-Developer Relations is hard, it takes a lot of thinking, experimenting etc. to figure what would work for your organization, and sometimes what works could stop working and you’d have to figure out another method.
+Developer Relations is hard, it takes a lot of thinking, experimenting, etc. to figure what would work for your organization, and sometimes what works could stop working and you’d have to figure out another method.
 However, it is important to understand what your organization is trying to achieve with its Devrel program and work based on that.
 At the Cloud Foundry Foundation, we are constantly trying out new things and experimenting to make sure we create as much awareness as possible and get smaller teams and individual developers into the Cloud Foundry community.
 There’s still so much we are doing but for now, this is what I can share with you all.